American Dream: 20th century

-Freelance writer James Truslow Adams popularized the phrase "American Dream" in his 1931 book Epic of America:
+From out of the darkest years of the Great Depression, freelance writer James Truslow Adams popularized the phrase "American Dream" in his 1931 book Epic of America:

+Adams contended that extreme wealth inequality was among the worst enemies of the American Dream, and said that:

+He also said that the American institution that best exemplified the American dream was the Library of Congress; he contrasted it with European libraries of the time, which restricted access to many of their works, and argued that the Library, as an institution funded by and meant to uphold democracy, was an example of democratic government's ability to uplift and equalize the people that it ruled over and was ruled by in order to "save itself" from a takeover by oligarchic forces.
+The Library also offered an opportunity for the whole nation to come together in thoughtful pursuit of a common good, which Adams claimed needed to be "carried out in all departments of our national life" in order to make the American Dream a reality.

-Martin Luther King Jr., in his "Letter from a Birmingham Jail" (1963) rooted the civil rights movement in the African-American quest for the American Dream:
+Martin Luther King Jr., in his "Letter from a Birmingham Jail" (1963), rooted the civil rights movement in the African-American quest for the American Dream:

 We will win our freedom because the sacred heritage of our nation and the eternal will of God are embodied in our echoing demands ... when these disinherited children of God sat down at lunch counters they were in reality standing up for what is best in the American dream and for the most sacred values in our Judeo-Christian heritage, thereby bringing our nation back to those great wells of democracy which were dug deep by the Founding Fathers in their formulation of the Constitution and the Declaration of Independence.

-21st century

-During the presidency of Donald Trump from 2017 to 2021, the American government instituted many immigration restrictions.
-Critics invoked the American Dream in their rhetoric.
-Congresswoman Alexandria Ocasio-Cortez responded to Trump's immigrant wealth requirements by characterizing them as an attempt to turn the Dream into a "private club with a cover charge."